The Salt Industry in Michigan’s Upper Thumb

 The Salt Industry Declines in the Thumb

 That the salt industry was very largely dependent upon lumbering operations.
-The salt block operations depended on the sawdust, bark and trimmings from the sawmills for fuel for its steam and pan evaporation.
-When lumbering ceased major operations in the Thumb it became too costly to used alternative fuel such as coal.
+The salt block operations depended on the sawdust, bark and trimmings from the sawmills for fuel.
+Wood fuel for steam and pan evaporation lasted until the forests were gone, as a result, when lumbering ceased major operations in the Thumb it became too costly to used alternative fuel such as coal.

-All salt production operations from the 14 companies ceased in Huron county in 1896.
-By the early 1900s all the lake shore plants had disappeared and in towns such as Port Crescent and New River no longer existed.
+All salt production operations from the 14 companies ceased in Huron county in 1896, therefore by the early 1900s all the lake shore plants had disappeared.
+Towns such as Port Crescent and New River no longer existed.

 - The Salt Industry in Manistee